 1. Make sure that you get an attorney involved immediately.
-It is absolutely imperative that the lawsuit papers ( which consist of a summons, complaint and attached documents, as examples) be provided to your counsel just as quickly as possible.
+It is absolutely imperative that the lawsuit papers ( which consist of a summons, complaint, and attached documents, as examples) be provided to your counsel just as quickly as possible.
 You should never attempt to act as your own legal counsel in these situations.
 Once counsel reviews the court papers he will provide you with specific instructions as to what the lawsuit is about, potential exposure and maintenance of all data and records.
 Under no circumstances should you engage in any document destruction involving communications with the plaintiff until such time as this issue has been addressed with counsel.
 In certain cases. the situation may dictate that video images be taken in order to preserve the evidence.
-For example, in several cases where the Katz Law Group has defended national retailers on slip and fall cases,one of our first instructions to the client have been to video the area where the accident occurred and to procure as many witness statements as necessary.
+For example, in several cases where the Katz Law Group has defended national retailers on slip and fall cases, one of our first instructions to the client has been to video the area where the accident occurred and to procure as many witness statements as necessary.
 Preservation of the evidence is key.
 Your company technology specialists should be engaged to ensure that all emails, texts and electronic files are fully preserved as soon as possible.

 2. Never, ever communicate with the plaintiff.
 It does not matter whether you had a great business relationship with the plaintiff.
 Your relationship with that client or business is, for all intents and purposes, now over.
 With that said, be sure to delegate any communications between you and the plaintiff to your attorney.